HollyKArnold/ClaaTU/README.md

 ### ClaaTU Algorithm
 The idea behind ClaaTU is simple.
 ClaaTU uses two input files:
 * An OTU or ASV table
 * A phylogenetic tree representing how OTUs (or ASVs) are related to one another.
+* (Optional) a taxonomy file which labels each OTU with taxonomy

 The output is a Cladal Taxonomic Unit Matrix m with the following properties:
 * the row names correspond to the OTU sample names